Pumafi/classif_nn_cpp/README.md

 # Simple classification neural net in c++
-## Tests include MNIST Classification and XOR Classification
+## Tests include MNIST Classification and XOR Gate

 Very simple implementation, made in 3 days, of a classification neural network in C++.